 For example, if you only want three tasks at a time to be shown on your ‘To Do’ column of the Kanban board, then you can select that number in the ‘WIP’ column.

 After that, don’t forget to click on the ‘Save Your Settings’ button to store your changes.

 Lastly, under the ‘Estimates’ tab, you can decide the time sets users will be allowed to choose from when deciding how long a particular task will take.

 For instance, the default estimate settings include 2 hours, 4 hours, 1 day, 2 days, and 4 days.

 You can, however, change those estimates to whatever you want.
-You can also add another estimate by selecting Add another estimate.
+You can also add another estimate by clicking the ‘Add another estimate’ button.

-After making any necessary changes, click on Save your Settings.
+After making any necessary changes, click on the ‘Save Your Settings’ button.

+Step 6.
 Add Tasks to Your Kanban Board

 After configuring all your plugin settings, click the ‘Go to your board’ button at the top of the ‘Kanban Settings’ page.